bbeardsley/timeconverter/README.md

         format to use (default "Mon 2006 Jan 02 03:04pm MST") -location string
-        tzdata location to convert to (default "Local") -version
+        tzdata location to convert to (default "Local") -type string
+        what type of timestamps in the input (options "iso8601", "unix") (default "iso8601") -version
         print version number and exit
 Commands